tillbiskup/evedata/docs/architecture.rst

   If we allow several channels to be plotted against one axis, things will get slightly more involved, as the axis data need to be filled with respect to both channels in this case, and probably the channel data filled with NaN values as well.
 Alternatives would be to have the axis data filled individually for the individual channels, or to delete those points in the channel datasets where the other channel(s) don't have corresponding values (hooray, there we are again with our different fill modes...).

-  Filling takes place by objects located in the controllers technical layer, and the filled data will be stored in a separate attribute, retaining the original unfilled data.
+  Filling takes place by objects located in the controllers technical layer of the **measurement functional layer**, and the filled data will be stored in a separate attribute, retaining the original unfilled data.

 * Detector channels that are redefined within an experiment/scan